 For retention, renewal promotions that reward loyalty rather than competing on price alone can meaningfully reduce churn.
 A customer who receives a genuine appreciation reward at renewal, such as cashback, a contribution to breakdown cover, or a discounted add-on, is less likely to spend time on comparison sites, not because the deal is necessarily better, but because the experience of the existing relationship feels positive.

 Car dealership promotion ideas in the insurance space often involve partnerships between dealerships and preferred insurer partners, creating a package promotion that adds insurance as part of the new car purchase bundle.
 This reduces the friction of the purchase process while generating commission revenue for the dealership.
+For a deeper look at mechanics and compliance in this category specifically, see our insurance sales promotions guide.

 The shift toward electric vehicles is the single biggest structural change in the Irish motoring market, and it represents a significant promotional opportunity for brands positioned ahead of the curve.